qhmd/NewsAppFlutter/README.md

 flutter run
 ```

-> Note: Make sure you have configured Firebase correctly and added all required API keys before running the app.
+> Note: Make sure you have configured Firebase correctly and added all required API keys before running the app (if you not using this is configuration).